UWMRO/evora-server/README.md

 ## Installation

 `evora-server` requires the proprietary Andor libraries to be installed in `/usr/local/lib`.
 The library can be used for debugging without the Andor libraries, but they are necessary to run the actual camera.
-To run the server in debug mode, with the dummy module mocking the camera, edit `evora/debug.py` and set `DEBUGGING = True`.
-This will create a folder in the `evora-server` root that acts as the `/data` folder.

 To install `evora-server`, clone the repository and run